 A common misconception is that every vulnerability in your organization should be addressed immediately, but keeping up with vulnerability disclosures that affect your environment is a constant, ongoing challenge.
 It can take hours and sometimes days to manually package, test and release any given update.
-But with the right vulnerability prioritization in place, you could work faster, smarter and focus on patching just 10 percent of the vulnerabilities affecting your environment.
+But with the right vulnerability prioritization in place, you could work faster and smarter with greater impact, focusing on patching just 10 percent of the vulnerabilities affecting your environment.

 Having direct access to valuable vulnerability and threat intelligence allows you to stay ahead of potential threats in your organization.
 With the help of our Secunia Research team, customers can use Software Vulnerability Manager (SVM) to access helpful security advisories which validate, score and document remediation steps.
 The team has more than 19 years of experience, tracks more applications than any other solution on the market, and delivers 95 percent of advisories within one day of disclosure.
 The days of tracking vulnerabilities through unmanageable spreadsheets are over.
 In fact, if you’d like to see advisories on software not currently covered, our team responds to new addition requests within 72 hours.
 Knowing this, you can rest assured that all your software can be easily monitored.

 With rapid awareness in of the vulnerabilities that affect you, how do you know which vulnerabilities need to be addressed first?
 It comes down to four categories to determine the highest priority based on the needs of your organization: Threat, Prevalence, Criticality and Asset Sensitivity.